Claude Engle

-Claude R. Engle III is an American electrical engineer and internationally known lighting consultant, who has designed lighting schemes for many notable structures including the Reichstag and the Louvre.
+Claude R. Engle III (March 30, 1938 – December 3, 2023) was an American electrical engineer and internationally known lighting consultant.
+He designed lighting schemes for many notable structures including the Reichstag and the Louvre.

-Life
+Life and career

-Engle attended Princeton University, attaining a BSEE in 1960.
-He is a Registered Professional Engineer.
-Prior to entering private practice he worked in New York City in the design of theatrical and television lighting.
+Engle attended Princeton University, attaining a BSEE in 1960 and was a registered professional engineer.
+Prior to entering private practice, he worked in New York City in the design of theatrical and television lighting.

-Engle is past chairman of the Capital Section of the Illuminating Engineering Society (IES) and was a member of the faculty at Princeton University School of Architecture and Urban Planning.
+Engle was chairman of the Capital Section of the Illuminating Engineering Society (IES) and was a member of the faculty at Princeton University School of Architecture.
 He has been a judge of the IES National Lighting Competition and a member of the American Institute of Architects Jury for interior design for Houston, Texas and Los Angeles.

+Engle died in Ottawa, Ontario, Canada on December 3, 2023, at the age of 85.